neg-0/mjolnir-backend/README.md

 - refactor to utilize arrays in db  (include options in templates table)
 - if favorites
 - fetch all templates refactor
+- implement ability to create new templates and options